dbcls/rdf-doctor/README.md

                         write to file instead of stdout -c URL [URL ...], --classes URL [URL ...] set the target classes to be inspected to one of: all (defalut) or URL1, URL2,...
+  -p FILE, --prefix-dict FILE
+                        path to a tab delimited file listing incorrect and correct URI pairs for the prefix (default: predefined file in rdf-doctor)
+  -l FILE, --class-dict FILE
+                        path to a tab delimited file listing incorrect and correct URI pairs for the class (default: predefined file in rdf-doctor)
 ```

 ## See Also